iotaledger/goshimmer/docs/tooling/docker_private_network.md

 ## Tangle width

-When running GoShimmer locally in a Docker network, network delay is so small that only 1 tip will be available most of the time.
+When running GoShimmer locally in a Docker network, the network delay is so small that only 1 tip will be available most of the time.
-In order to artificially create a tangle structure with multiple tips you can add a `messageLayer.tangleWidth` property to [config.docker.json](tools/docker-network/config.docker.json) that specifies number of tips that nodes should retain.
-This setting exists only for local testing purposes and should not be used in distributed testnet.
+In order to artificially create a tangle structure with multiple tips you can add a `messageLayer.tangleWidth` property to [config.docker.json](tools/docker-network/config.docker.json) that specifies the number of tips that nodes should retain.
+This setting exists only for local testing purposes and should not be used in a distributed testnet.

-An example config that can be added:
+Here is an example config that can be added:

 ```json
   "messageLayer": {